Eddie Basinski: Personal life and death

 Basinski began practicing the violin at an early age and even held a chair with the Buffalo Symphony Orchestra.
 His mother was a pianist.
-His nicknames were "The Fiddler" as well as "The Professor" (he wore glasses).
+His nicknames were "The Fiddler", "Bazooka", and "The Professor" (he wore glasses).
 After retiring from baseball, Basinski remained in the Portland area with his wife and two sons, working for Consolidated Freightways for 31 years as an account manager.
 He retired in 1991 in Milwaukie, Oregon.
 In later life, he resided in a care facility in Gladstone, Oregon.

 His son, Jeff, was a coach, athletic director and assistant principal during his 29 years with Forest Grove School District in Washington County, Oregon.
 Jeff died suddenly in 2011, and the Basinski Center gym was named in his honor in 2013.
 Basinski died at a care facility in Gladstone on January 8, 2022, at the age of 99.